keithos118/cars-api/README.md

 To run the app, go to the cars-api directory after cloning the project.

+To run the app locally you will need Flask, SQLAlchemy and flask_swagger_ui installed.
+1) pip install flask
+2) pip install sqlalchemy
+3) pip install flask_swagger_ui

-To run the app locally - python cars-app.py.
+Then run the python file - python cars-app.py.
 Then navigate to 127.0.0.1:5000 in your browser. <- This port can be changed in the cars app file, I used 6446 for testing before intalling docker.

 To run using docker, from the cars-api directory run the commands:
 1) docker build -t cars-app:latest .